tsimeonov/Computer-Science/Node JS Guide/1. Basic Principles/notes.md

 Typical tasks of a collaborator include supporting users and new collaborators, improving Node.js source code and documentation, reviewing pull rquests and issues, participating in working groups and merging pull requests.

 <h6>1.2.3 Community Committee</h6>

+As the name implies, the Community Committee (CommComm) takes care of the Node.js community with a special focus on education and culture.